VICLER/PPMDecoder/README.md

  Arduino library for decoding PPM receiver signal

 ## Features
-- Small size and simple to use
+- Small size and easy to use
 - Non-Blocking operation using interrupts
 - Precise resolution of signal measuring (+- 0.5us)
 - Fast PPM to PWM (0-255) and Servo (544-2400us) conversion